National days on

 How to celebrate Dec 18th

 Start your day by baking a batch of cookies.
-Get creative with flavors and shapes to celebrate Bake Cookies Day.
-While the cookies are baking, take some time to learn a few Arabic words or phrases to honor World Arabic Language Day.
-Practice speaking them throughout the day for a fun challenge.
+Get creative with different flavors and shapes to celebrate the spirit of Bake Cookies Day.
+While the cookies are baking, take some time to appreciate the beauty of the Arabic language.
+Learn a few basic phrases or listen to Arabic music to immerse yourself in World Arabic Language Day.

 It's also…